Douglas Horn Trophy

 The Douglas Horn Trophy - also called the Douglas JL Horn Memorial Cup - was established as a perpetual rugby union trophy between Canada and Scotland in 2008.

 Douglas Horn is the father of Alan Horn, a board member of Rugby Canada, while the trophy is essentially to recognise the long-standing relationship between Canada and Scotland in both the rugby world and international relations.

-Scotland are the current holders winning 48 –10 in Edmonton in June 2018.
+Scotland are the current holders winning 73 –12 in Ottawa in July 2024.

 Scotland have held the cup for the entirety of its existence.